Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Methods

 \section{Methods}

 Our approach consists of three distinct components.
-Firstly, we pack the data efficiently during pre-processing to make full use of the sequence length (Sections~\ref{s:wbfpacking} and~\ref{s:nnlspacking}, see also~\cite{appendix} Section~\ref{as:tech}).
-Secondly, we adapt the self-attention mask to prevent the model from attending between different sequences in the same pack (Section~\ref{s:masking}).
-Other components of the model, such as the feed-forward layer~\cite{Vasmani2017}, operate on a per-token basis and do not require any modification.
-Thirdly, we compute the loss and accuracy on a per-sequence basis to match the canonical BERT implementation (Section~\ref{s:loss}).
-This is achieved by unpacking the per-pack loss at the framework level, without the use of custom kernels.
-Additionally, we provide suggestions for hyperparameter adjustment (Section~\ref{s:hparams}) that lead to analogous convergence behavior between the packed and un-packed BERT implementations.
+Firstly, we pack the $n$ data samples efficiently during pre-processing to make full use of the maximum sequence length, $s_m$ (Sections~\ref{s:packing} and~\ref{as:tech}).
+Secondly, we introduce a series of model changes in Section~\ref{s:pbert} that preserve the equivalence with the original BERT implementation.
+The changes include a self-attention mask to prevent the model from attending between different sequences in the same pack (Section~\ref{s:masking}), and an adjustment of the the positional embeddings (Section~\ref{s:posenc}) to handle packs of sequences.
+Other components of the model, such as the feed-forward layer~\cite{Vasmani2017}, operate on a per-token basis and do not require modification for pre-training.
+In Section~\ref{s:loss}, we also demonstrate how to compute a per-sequence loss and accuracy for NSP and downstream fine-tuning tasks.
+Thirdly, we provide suggestions for hyperparameter adjustment (Section~\ref{s:hparams}) that lead to analogous convergence behavior between the packed and un-packed BERT implementations.
+Additional videos and animations are provided as supplemental material.